-Barely a month after the last of the two ’07 debates, I was able to coax George back to Iowa again.
-This time it was in order for him to be the keynote speaker for the Siouxland Chamber of Commerce Annual Dinner in Sioux City, Iowa.
-It was my honor to serve as the master of ceremonies and introduce George to a crowd of about 1,400 people.
+Barely a month after the last of the two ’07 debates, I was able to once again coax George to make another trip to Iowa.
+This time it was in order for him to serve as the keynote speaker for the Siouxland Chamber of Commerce Annual Dinner in Sioux City, Iowa.
+It was my honor to act as the master of ceremonies and introduce George to a crowd of about 1,400 people.
 He provided great insight into the 2008 race for the two parties’ nominations, with many references to the prior month’s debates in Des Moines.
 I have found George to be extremely generous in the time it has been my pleasure to know him.
 On this occasion, he waived any speaker’s fee for his address.
 Instead, he asked that $15,000 be donated to the local Girls Inc capital campaign that was underway in Sioux City at the time, along with a $5,000 donation to the Broadcasters Foundation of America to assist colleagues in need such as those who had lost homes and possessions at the hands of Hurricane Katrina.

-We would significantly ramp up our debate efforts just four years later in the 2012 election cycle.
+We once again ramped up our debate efforts four years later during the 2012 political cycle.
 On December 10, 2011, our Des Moines television station once again teamed up with ABC News to produce a Republican presidential debate.
 Other sponsors this time around included Yahoo!
 News, The Des Moines Register, and the Iowa Republican Party.
 Diane Sawyer, anchor of World News with Diane Sawyer, would join George as co-moderator for this debate.
 Like the 2007 debates, this one also originated from Sheslow Auditorium on the Drake University campus in Des Moines.
 It was broadcast live across the entire ABC Television Network from 9:00-11:00pm (ET).
 The candidates seeking the Republican nomination, and an opportunity to take on the incumbent Barack Obama, were Michelle Bachmann, Newt Gingrich, Ron Paul, Rick Perry, Mitt Romney and Rick Santorum.
-It would end up being among the highest-rated debate broadcasts in the 2012 political cycle.
+It would end up being among the highest-rated debate broadcasts in the 2012 political campaign.

 It is always a pleasure to occasionally see George or engage him in a quick email exchange.
 He is, without question, one of the hardest-working people in network television.
-But more than that, George is warm, genuine, brilliant and always fun to be with.
-But by his own admission, he erred when making donations to the Clinton Foundation in recent years without properly disclosing them.
-In particular, George had an affirmative obligation to tell viewers about those contributions when interviewing author Peter Schweizer about his book Clinton Cash, which alleges that donations to the foundation may have influenced some of Hillary Clinton’s actions as Secretary of State.
-There is a good reason that Good Morning America put up a lower-third super around the same time making clear ABC News’ relationship to Disney and the producers of the movie Tomorrowland when actor George Clooney appeared on the show: potential conflicts should always be disclosed.
-George would later apologize and make it clear that he should have disclosed the donations to ABC News and to his audience: “I made charitable donations to the Foundation in support of the work they’re doing on global AIDS prevention and deforestation, causes I care about deeply.
+George is warm, genuine and is blessed with a brilliant mind.
+But he is also quick to acknowledge when he has erred.
+Such was the case in May 2015 when some donations he’d made to the Clinton Foundation were not properly disclosed.
+George apologized and make it clear that he owed it to others to have done better: “I made charitable donations to the Foundation in support of the work they’re doing on global AIDS prevention and deforestation, causes I care about deeply.
 I thought that my contributions were a matter of public record.
-However, in hindsight, I should have taken the extra step of personally disclosing my donations to my employer and to the viewers on air during the recent news stories about the Foundation.
-I apologize.”
-In its own statement, ABC News stood behind George while acknowledging the lapse in judgement: “As George has said, he made charitable donations to the Foundation to support a cause he cares about deeply and believed his contributions were a matter of public record.
-He should have taken the extra step to notify us and our viewers during the recent news reports about the Foundation.
-He’s admitted to an honest mistake and apologized for that omission.
-We stand behind him.”
-It was announced that George would necessarily recuse himself from serving as a moderator of any debates in the 2016 election cycle.
-Anyone who knows George understands what a heavy penance that is for any journalistic sin he may have been guilty of.
+However, in hindsight, I should have taken the extra step of personally disclosing my donations to my employer and to the viewers on air during the recent news stories about the Foundation.”
+It was subsequently announced that George would necessarily recuse himself from serving as a moderator of any debates in the 2016 election cycle.
+Anyone who knows George understands what a heavy penance that was for any journalistic sin he may have been guilty of.

 George is an incredibly kind and generous man.
-It is my privilege and pleasure to serve on the board of the Broadcasters Foundation of America with him where he continually makes vital contributions in both time and money which benefit fellow broadcasters in need.
-He is a WINNER that I’m proud to call both a network colleague and friend.
+It is my privilege and pleasure to have served with him on the board of the Broadcasters Foundation of America where he continually made vital contributions in both time and treasure to benefit fellow broadcasters in need.
+He is a WINNER that I’m proud to call a longtime network colleague and friend.

 All Too Human: A Political Education by George Stephanopoulos (Little, Brown & Company 1999)